British Rail Class 90

 The Class 90 was introduced to service during the closing years of British Rail, being used for both passenger services and freight trains alike.
-Following the privatisation of British Rail, the type has served with various operators, including Abellio Greater Anglia, Virgin Trains West Coast and Great North Eastern Railway (GNER); it was, however, displaced largely from regular passenger services during the 2000s and 2010s.
+Following the privatisation of British Rail, the type has served with several operators, including Abellio Greater Anglia, Virgin Trains West Coast and Great North Eastern Railway (GNER); it was, however, displaced largely from regular passenger services during the 2000s and 2010s.
 Currently, Class 90 locomotives are employed on heavy freight trains and occasional charter services.

 History

 The origins of the Class 90 can be traced back to various schemes performed by British Rail (BR) during the 1970s and 1980s.
-Several events, including the electrification of the East Coast Main Line (ECML) and the cancelled procurement of the Advanced Passenger Train (APT), which was at one point intended for the APT to be the next major inter-city express train, had led to a significant nationwide shortage of electric traction.
-Various different efforts were launched during this era to alleviate this shortage, including an electrified version of the InterCity 125 (known as the HST-E), the mixed-traffic locomotive, and what would become the InterCity 225.
+Several events had led to a significant nationwide shortage of electric traction; these included the electrification of the East Coast Main Line (ECML) and the cancelled procurement of the Advanced Passenger Train (APT), which had been intended to be the next major inter-city express train.
+Several different initiatives were launched during this era to alleviate this shortage, including an electrified version of the InterCity 125 (known as the HST-E), the Class 89 mixed-traffic locomotive and what would become the InterCity 225.